Skip to Main Content

 2. Click the hamburger menu (☰) in the upper left corner of the screen

-1. Now when you search in Google Scholar, the results will link back to the Duke University Libraries catalog (Get it at Duke) and provide full-text access where applicable.
+1. Now when you search in Google Scholar, the results will link back to the Duke University Libraries catalog (Get it @ Duke) and provide full-text access where applicable.